Matei-Stoian/RayCast/README.md

 # RayCast

-This is a simple RayCast engine writen in vanila javascript.
+This is a simple RayCast engine written in vanilla javascript.